“Ability is nothing without Opportunity”

-Under the Right to Education (RTE) Act, passed in 2009 by Government of India, a free and compulsory education is guaranteed for all children aged between 6 and 14, and the most recent figures for primary school enrollment stand at an impressive-sounding 98%.
-However, girls and marginalized groups such as the very poor and the disabled, are often left behind.
-While girls attend primary school in roughly equal numbers to boys, the gap widens as they get older and are forced to drop out to help with work at home, outside or get married.
+Under the Right to Education (RTE) Act, passed in 2009 by Government of India, a free and compulsory education is guaranteed for all children aged between 6 and 14, and the most recent figures for primary school enrollment stand at an impressive sounding 98%.
+However, girls and marginalized groups such as the extremely poor and the disabled, are often left behind.
+While girls attend primary school in equal numbers to boys, the gap widens as they get older and are forced to drop out to help with work at home, outside or get married.
 Of the “out-of-school children”, one survey reported that about 62% were girls; they make up two-thirds of all illiterate 15 to 24-year-olds.
 The reality for many girls in India is harsh, with young women having little control over their lives.
 Almost 50 percent are married before age 18, just 30 percent graduate from 10th grade, and less than 40 percent work for pay.
-This is the target group for Avasar to extend support for education up to employment.
+This is the target group for Avasar Foundation to extend support for education up to employment.
 Everybody needs an opportunity to come up in life, you got many too; but who did you provide an opportunity too until now?
 Not done yet?

 Then join us and get involved.

 Please look around here and see what projects we have initiated and our work towards a better tomorrow.
-Join us, become a part of Avasar and experience the joy of giving.
+Join us, become a part of Avasar Foundation, and experience the joy of giving.